 The Empathy Project

-Young people in Hertfordshire are taking part in an innovative new project, as community navigators able to administer social prescriptions and give emotional support to other young people in times of difficulty, thanks to the Empathy Project.
-It is a YC Hertfordshire initiative in collaboration with the West Hertfordshire Hospitals NHS Trust and East and North Herts NHS Trust.
+Launched in October 2017, the Empathy Project enables young people in Hertfordshire to act as community navigators, administer social prescriptions and give emotional support to other young people attending A&E. This YC Hertfordshire initiative is delivered in collaboration with the West Hertfordshire Hospitals NHS Trust and the East and North Herts NHS Trust.

 - Mental Health First Aid

-- Royal Society for Public Health Emotional wellbeing
+- Royal Society for Public Health Emotional Wellbeing

 - SafeTalk (suicide prevention) training

-To apply, or if you have any further questions or would like to know more about this project, please get in touch with Project Co-Ordinator, Debi Roberts at firstname.lastname@example.org
+To apply, or if you have any further questions or would like to know more about this project, please get in touch with Project Co-ordinator, Debi Roberts at firstname.lastname@example.org

 Read the full report of about the work of the Empathy Project so far.